Pick up a guitar, leave the sheet music at home…

 We already do it without thinking

 We often don’t quite know how we’re memorising a piece.
 Rather it seems to be unconscious, something that just seems to happen as we’re learning and practicing a song.
 An understanding of music theory makes this happen much more quickly and easily, because we already understand the language of music.
-It’s kin of like learning to say a sentence in a language we already know how to speak, rather than in a language that is completely foreign to us.
+It’s kind of like learning to say a sentence in a language we already know how to speak, rather than learning a sentence in a language that is completely foreign to us.

 The psychology of memorising music